-- 4. Roll the die again.
-For numbers 1 through 3, sampling will proceed clockwise to the next.
-For numbers 4 through 6, proceed counterclockwise to the next SU.
-The procedure for the background sample will be discussed in Section 3.4.2. - 5.
-Prepare to collect sample increments by putting on a new pair of disposable nitrile gloves immediately before collecting soil samples. - 6.
-Collect 35 grams of soil from between 0 and approximately 2 inches below ground surface for all DUs with a decontaminated sampling tool.
+- 5. Prepare to collect sample increments by putting on a new pair of disposable nitrile gloves immediately before collecting soil samples. - 6.
+Collect 50 grams of soil from between approximately 3 and 6 inches below ground surface for all DUs with a decontaminated sampling tool.
 Avoid collecting material larger than 2 millimeters such as stones and roots. - 7.
 Immediately place the soil increment into a clean plastic bag or other appropriate container.
-A total of at least 1.0 kilograms will be collected from each DU. - 8.
+A total of at least 1.5 kilograms will be collected from each DU. - 8.
 Proceed to the next SU.
 It is acceptable to use the same sampling tool between sample increments without decontamination because the sample increments are combined. - 9.
-Repeat steps 6 through 8 to collect the next increment sample until all 30 SUs are completed. - 10.
-Once soil from all 30 SUs is collected, seal the sample container, label the container appropriately and complete the chain-of-custody form. - 11.
-Repeat steps 3 through 10 to collect three additional samples from each DU. - 12.
-Record the sampling activities in the field notebook as follows: - Sketch the DU and SU pattern including the 5 positions
+Repeat steps 6 through 8 to collect the next increment sample until all 30 SUs are completed.

-- Show the collection locations of all the sample increments on the sketch - Take photographs of the sampling activities and DU grid, including post-sampling photographs of the area to document the sampling locations. - Document any deviation from the procedure.
+- 10. Once soil from all 30 SUs is collected, seal the sample container, label the container appropriately and complete the chain-of-custody form. - 11.
+Repeat steps 3 through 10 to collect three additional samples, for a total of two from each DU. - 12.
+Record the sampling activities in the field notebook as follows: - Sketch the DU and SU pattern including the 5 positions - Show the collection locations of all the sample increments on the sketch - Take photographs of the sampling activities and DU grid, including post-sampling photographs of the area to document the sampling locations. - Document any deviation from the procedure.

-The laboratory will handle all sample sieving, grinding and sub-sampling per the IS method requirements.
+The laboratory will handle all sample sieving, grinding and sub-sampling per ISM requirements.

-3.4.2 Background Samples
+3.4.2 Discrete Sampling Methodology